coreflexive/coreflexive.github.io/_posts/2023-05-05-bulls-and-cows.md

 ## Visualisation

-Now we are in a position to visualise what it means for our two functions to (dis)agree.
+Now we can visualise what it means for our two functions to (dis)agree.

 ```alloy
 run { no Disagree } for 4